 While Antelope Canyon is named as if it is one place, it is actually made up of two slot canyons: Upper Antelope Canyon and Lower Antelope Canyon.
 Upper Antelope is often preferred by tourists and photographers due to its special beauty and easy travel, as mentioned above.
 Either location can be toured and can be visited on the same day if desired.
 Antelope Canyon Navajo Tours exclusively offers tours of Upper Antelope that everyone can enjoy.

 Many travelers can enjoy Antelope Canyon as part of a daylong itinerary that includes other nearby locations, such as Horseshoe Bend, Lake Powell, and famous hiking trails.
 All of our tours at Antelope Canyon Navajo Tours are relatively short so you can enjoy all that the Page area has to offer.
-Our Guided Sightseers Tours are one hour long, while our Guided Photography Tours last two hours.
+Our Guided Sightseers Tours are one hour long.

 Many people believe that the popularity of Antelope Canyon makes it almost impossible to take a photo that no one has ever captured before.
 This is simply untrue.
 With the right camera and a little photographic creativity, you can get a one-of-a-kind photo of Upper Antelope to show off to your family, friends, and anyone else who appreciates stunning photography.
 Black and white photos, unique angles, and winter visits can all make for unusual imagery unlike anything you may have seen before.
-Our Guided Photography Tours at Antelope Canyon Navajo Tours also allow you to get the best photography possible by allowing you the time and space needed to set up your shots.
+Our tours at Antelope Canyon Navajo Tours allow you to get great pictures and allow time and space needed to set up your shots.

 While some tour operators may require booking and prepayment, that is not the case for all companies.
 Antelope Canyon Navajo Tours offers last-minute Antelope Canyon tours and allows you to pay before entering even if you booked online.
 This flexibility allows you to feel less pressured and enjoy your time at Antelope Canyon without a lot of stress.